vietthewildman/data-science-portfolio/README.md

 ### Sentiment Analysis of Movie Reviews
 [The IMDb movie reviews prediction](https://github.com/vietthewildman/the-movie-DB-reviews-prediction)</br>
 The problem with sentiment analysis is vanishing gradient.
 At the moment, there are several models that can deal with this problem pretty well.
-With the dataset of movie reviews provided by the IMBd, I will will use Long-short Term Memory model to predict whether a review on the IMDb is positive or negative.
+With the dataset of movie reviews provided by the IMDb, I will will use Long-short Term Memory model to predict whether a review on the IMDb is positive or negative.

 ### Facial Recognition System